dmytrolisovyk/node-challenge/README.md

 - Now, when the API is more or less ready, lets cover it by tests.
 Some people prefer to write them before, but then they require a lot of fixes.
 - Added unit test to test specific functions.
 The depencies are mocked.
 Also, added acceptance tests.
 For we assume that we have a shared db for testing.
 Ideally, we should use some inmemory db for such tests.
 Also, error handling in tests is a bit simplified: statuses are checked, but not messages.

+- Ok.
+Now let's improve some of the existing API.
+First of all, database connection code can be improved by using Pool.
+Also, let's make the API more RESTful and change the routes to GET /v1/user/:userId/details and  /v1/user/:userId/expenses